 You'll usually be admitted to hospital on the day of your operation.
 The surgeon and anaesthetist will usually come and see you to discuss what will happen and answer any questions you have.

 A senior-level surgeon, consultant or registrar will perform surgery.
 They may be helped by junior doctors.
-You should be told at your preoperative assessment who will be doing the operation.
-If you are not told, do not be afraid to ask.
+You should be told at your pre-operative assessment who will be doing the operation.
+If you're not told, don't be afraid to ask.

 How the operation is carried out

-Knee replacement surgery is usually performed either under general anaesthetic (you are asleep throughout the procedure) or under spinal or epidural anaesthetic (you are awake but have no feeling from the waist down).
+Knee replacement surgery is usually performed either under general anaesthetic (you're asleep throughout the procedure) or under spinal or epidural anaesthetic (you're awake but have no feeling from the waist down).

 The worn ends of the bones in your knee joint are removed and replaced with metal and plastic parts (a prosthesis) which have been measured to fit.

 You may have either a total or a half-knee replacement (see below).
 This will depend on how damaged your knee is.
 Total knee replacements are the most common.